-The university has installed several bicycle and pedestrian counters (Eco-Counters) on campus to capture this data.
+The university has installed 23 bicycle and pedestrian counters (Eco-Counters) on campus to capture this data (Map 1).
 In 2020, the first Eco-Counter bicycle and pedestrian counter was installed at the Illini Union location on Green Street.
 Since then, the university has added four other locations on campus with Eco-Counters: intersection of Wright St and Healey St (in 2021), intersection of Armory Ave and Sixth St (in 2021), intersection of Green St and Goodwin Ave (in 2022), and Illini Union Bookstore/Transit Plaza (in 2023).
 Each location has two counters on either side of the street.
+In 2024, we have installed 13 more counters around campus.